 - Simmer soup until noodles are al dente.

 - Taste and season soup with salt and pepper, before serving.

-- You could add some finely chopped carrot and/or celery as well.
-Add with the onions.
+- You could add some finely chopped carrots and/or celery as well.
+Add the onions.
 Be sure the carrots and celery are finely chopped, so they will be tender at the end of cooking.

 - You could add some baby spinach to the mix.
 Stir it in during the last few minutes of cooking.

 - In both of these cases, you may need to add a bit more broth or water to thin the soup a bit more.